 Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

-When I began as a designer, I thought barberry overtaking forest floors was native, which is not the case.
-The maroon leaf Japanese Barberry, Berberis thunbergii, has been overused in deer-populated areas for years, though it’s understandable why their popularity.
+When I began as a designer, twenty-five years ago, I thought the prickly green shrubs overtaking forest floors were native, which is not the case.
+The maroon leaf Japanese Barberry, Berberis thunbergii, has been overused in deer-populated areas for years, though it’s understandable why its popularity persists.
 They’re tough, their deep red foliage offers a lovely contrast in the garden, and deer don’t eat them.
-Their slender red berries linger long after the leaves drop, which are prized for their ornamental value.
+Their slender red berries linger long after the leaves drop, are prized for their ornamental value.
 Leaves of Berberis thunbergii turn green in shade, which is why the invasive bully is not as obvious to identify in the woodland areas.
-While barberry is not yet banned here, using it in garden designs nowadays feels irresponsible.
-New York banned their sale or transport “except the straight ‘Aurea’ variety” (Berberis thunbergii ‘Aurea’ which is lime green), according to Ben Jansen of Jansen’s Nursery in Florida, NY.
+Thankfully, there are beautiful replacements for invasive plants.

 Barberry is likely the most popular plant on the NY Department of Environmental Conservation’s (DEC) 2014 list of banned invasive species.
-Ben went on to explain Miscanthus sinensis, known as Maiden Grass, was also on the list but now is only regulated and is still available as long as the DEC label is on the plant.
+Ben went on to explain that Miscanthus sinensis, known as Maiden Grass, was also on the list, but now is only regulated and is still available as long as the DEC label is on the plant.
 The boldface label is intimidating, declaring the plant as an “Invasive Species – Harmful to the Environment.”
-Then lists non-harmful alternatives such as Feather Read Grass (Calamagrostis), Pink Muhly Grass (Muhlenbergia capillaris) and Switch Grass (Panicum virgatum).
+Then lists non-harmful alternatives such as Feather Reed Grass (Calamagrostis), Pink Muhly Grass (Muhlenbergia capillaris), and Switch Grass (Panicum virgatum).
 The label advises, “Do not plant near wild or natural areas.
 Deadhead or remove seed debris.
 Do not share seeds, seedlings, or cuttings with other gardeners.”

 Mary Stone, owner of Stone Associates Landscape Design & Consulting.
 As a Landscape Designer, I am grateful for the joy of helping others beautify their surroundings which often leads to sharing encouragement and life experiences.
 These relationships inspired my weekly column published in THE PRESS, 'Garden Dilemmas?
 Ask Mary', began in 2012.
 I dream of growing the evolving community of readers into an interactive forum to share encouragement and support in Garden and Personal Recoveries - seeking nature’s inspirations, stimulating growth, weeding undesirables, embracing the unexpected.
 Thank you for visiting!
 Mary